Localization: will the Sulawesi response be a game-changer?

 In reality, it remains challenging to advance this localization agenda.
 In times of disaster, international aid organisations still remain in control.
 Last year after the tsunami in Sulawesi, the Indonesian government controlled the access of international aid organisations to the affected areas .
 This represents an interesting case study within the localization agenda.
-Jemilah Mahmood, a humanitarian expert working as Under Secretary General for Partnerships at the International Federation of Red Cross and Red Crescent Societies (IFRC), will elaborate on the relationship between local and international aid organisations and the case study of Sulawesi.
-Her introduction will be followed by a discussion with her and speakers from the humanitarian sector.
+Jemilah Mahmood, a humanitarian expert working as Under Secretary General for Partnerships at the International Federation of Red Cross and Red Crescent Societies (IFRC), elaborated on the relationship between local and international aid organisations and the case study of Sulawesi.

 About the speakers